We can’t fund vehicle modifications if another organisation is responsible for funding or providing this support.

 We can’t fund supports that are against the law.

-It’s your responsibility to get advice the modification is legal and safe for you.
+It’s your responsibility to get advice on whether the modification is legal and safe for you.

 Most assistive technology used in vehicles is higher risk.